ratify-project/ratify-web/docs/plugins/verifier/notation.md

   name: notation
   artifactTypes: application/vnd.cncf.notary.signature
   parameters:
-    verificationCertStores:  # maps a Trust Store to CertificateStore resources with certificates
+    verificationCertStores:  # maps a Trust Store to KeyManagementProvider resources with certificates
       certs: # name of the trustStore
-        - <NAMESPACE>/<CERTIFICATE STORE NAME> # namespace/name of the certificate store CRD to include in this trustStore
+        - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
     trustPolicyDoc: # policy language that indicates which identities are trusted to produce artifacts
       version: "1.0"
       trustPolicies: